IBM/serverless-home-automation/README.md

 /var/www/rfoutlet/codesend ${RF_PLUG_OFF_1} -l ${RF_PLUG_OFF_PULSE_1}
 ```

 Now that we can control the sockets manually via cli, we’ll move forward and experiment with different ways to control them in an automated fashion.
-Rather than writing and executing pipelines and complex automation logic on the Raspberry Pi, we’ll utilize a serverless, event driven platform called Openwhisk.
-In this implementation, Openwhisk actions communicate with the Raspberry Pi via MQTT messages.
+Rather than writing and executing pipelines and complex automation logic on the Raspberry Pi, we’ll utilize a serverless, event driven platform called IBM Cloud Functions.
+In this implementation, IBM Cloud Functions actions communicate with the Raspberry Pi via MQTT messages.

 * **Audio Interface**